 Certification of the serious health condition shall include: the date when the condition began, its expected duration, and a brief statement of treatment.
 For medical leave for the employee's own medical condition, the certification must also include a statement that the employee is unable to perform work of any kind or a statement that the employee is unable to perform the essential functions of the employee's position.
-For a family member who is seriously ill, the certification must include a statement that the employee's presence would be beneficial or desirable.
+For a family member who is seriously ill, the certification must include a statement that the patient, the family member, requires assistance and that the employee's presence would be beneficial or desirable.